Cyber Insurance Issues: My 2nd Insurance Book Project [Updated November 13, 2023]

 This is one of several junctures where I will need assistance from Wells Media’s Insurance Academy discussing which P&C insurance lines of business do or could come into play (Professional Liability?) in my discussion of the (known and possible) risks associated with insurance commerce in the cyber age.

-I’d like to include, if the data is available, a discussion of which (re)insurance companies are providing cyber insurance policies, the nature of the cyber insurance coverage, for what range of premium, with which terms, conditions, and restrictions.
+I’d like to include, if the data is available, a discussion of which (re)insurance companies are providing cyber insurance policies, the nature of the cyber insurance coverage, for what range of premium, with which terms, conditions, and restrictions, and history of cyber claims and combined ratios.
 Where possible, I want to discuss the 3 or 5 year trend of the cyber coverage and its concomitant premium range as well as terms, conditions, and restrictions.

 More detailed plans for my 2nd book …